jwaschkau/django-unpoly/docs/usage.md

 ]
 ```

-## Unpoly forms
+## Unpoly Modal forms

-The target is determined automatically if the model uses the `UnpolyModelIdMixin`.
+The target is determined automatically if the model uses the `UpModelIdMixin` and updated
+if the successful form submission returns html containing `up-id`.
+Form errors will update
+the current open modal dialog.

+### Python

 ```python
 from django_unpoly.up import UpViewMixin